IoTea LoRa SmartAgriculture

 Welcome to the era of fast charging!
 5V/2A Lipo Rider Plus will greatly increase the charging speed, just like flashing lightning.

-The Lipo Rider Plus from Seeed is simply a performance monster, supports up to 5V/2A charging current, boost output integration, output up to 5V/2.4A, can also output 3.3V /250mA.
+The Lipo Rider Plus from Seeed is not only a Fast Charger but also a Strong PowerBoost, supports up to 5V/2A charging current, boost output integration, output up to 5V/2.4A, can also output 3.3V /250mA.
 The 3.3V output is normally on, and the 5V output supports IO control or manual switch, which means you can use 3.3V to supply power for a microcontroller and use the I/O of this microcontroller to control the 5V output, totally programmable.
 Wow, can’t believe it’s less than $5!

 Simply put, the Lipo Rider Plus can charge the Lipo battery much faster, at the same time it can provide strong power for the slave device.
 Oops, forgot to introduce the difference between the Lipo rider and the traditional Lipo charger.